google/flatbuffers/docs/source/benchmarks.md

 We also compare against code that doesn't use a serialization library at all (the column "Raw structs"), which is what you get if you write hardcoded code that just writes structs.
-This is the fastest possible, but of course is not cross platform nor has any kind of forwards / backwards compatibility.
+This is the fastest possible, but of course it is not cross platform and it has no forwards / backwards compatibility.

 We compare against Flatbuffers with the binary wire format (as